 Why ‘Beauty' is needed in our Early Childhood Centres?

 Beauty is innate within us all.
 Young children are very aware of this and are drawn to it too!
-Our resources and presentation that we offer within our
+Our resources, invitations and provocations within our

 on offer, inviting the children to become curious about them.

-As Educators we should always be seeking to encourage the child’s natural sense of wonder and love of beauty.
-Seek to create a place of many beauties but most importantly; the beauty of a childhood being lived to its potential.
+As educators we should always be seeking to encourage the child’s natural sense of awe and wonder.
+Seeking to create a place of many beauties, but most importantly; the beauty of a childhood being lived to its potential.
 A beauty that is indeed deep in the eye of the beholder.

 … the environment should act as a kind of aquarium which reflects the ideas, ethics, attitudes and cultures of the people who live in it.
 This is what we are working toward. – Loris Malaguzzi

-We feel it emulates a children’s wondrous museum filled with natural light, plants, order and beauty.
+We feel it emulates a children’s wondrous museum filled with natural light, plants and order.

 Entwined in The Curiosity Approach ® Pedagogy is inspiration taken from Waldorf Steiner and Reggio Emilia Approach; both manage to bring environments that move away from traditional academic environments and it is important to research and reflect on the teachings of these great pioneers in Early Childhood.